superbridgeapp/widget-demo/README.md

 # Superbridge Widget Demos

-A Next.js 13 application showcasing the integration and usage of Superbridge as a widget.
+A collection of demos showcasing Superbridge as a widget.

 ## What is Superbridge?